Expand description

 In this example, only the offset table is parsed.
 Values pointed to by the

-offset table are loaded on demand by calling Object::get
+offset table are loaded on demand by calling Object::get as needed at

 runtime.